Discover the work behind developing the National Water Grid

 Securing a reliable supply of water is important for all Australians.

-The National Water Grid Authority’s (NWGA) Science Program will use the best available science to investigate water infrastructure opportunities that will increase the supply of water for agriculture and primary industries.
+The National Water Grid Authority’s (NWGA) science program draws on the best available science to investigate water infrastructure opportunities that will increase the supply of water for agriculture and primary industries.

-The Science Program has been established to ensure investment in water infrastructure is informed by evidence, and supports water infrastructure solutions that are tailored to the needs of our regions.
+The science program ensures investment in water infrastructure is informed by evidence, and supports water infrastructure solutions that are tailored to the needs of our regions.
 This includes exploring opportunities to better utilise Australia’s existing water infrastructure, and develop new infrastructure where needed.

-Drought conditions continue to affect our nation.
+Drought conditions continue to affect many parts of our nation.
 Overall, we are facing drier, hotter conditions alongside an increase in the frequency of extreme weather events.

 Drier conditions and weather extremes have a significant impact on our regional communities.
 Farmers, farming businesses and their families all acutely face the reality of production setbacks, which in turn impact regional economies.

 Despite the challenges of being on the driest inhabited continent on earth, our regions and their agricultural production remain strong.
-But as hotter and drier conditions continue more needs to be done to ensure continued regional and economic growth.
+But as more ad-hoc weather patterns emerge, and hotter and drier conditions continue with inconsistent periods of high rainfall, more needs to be done to stabilise water supply for continued regional and economic growth.